The most likely places to meet single parents for more than friendship.

 Outdoor activities where you meet single parents

-If you and your children like spending your time outdoors, chances are you could meet another like-minded single parent at the park.
+If you and your children like spending your time outdoors, chances are you could meet another like-minded single parent at your local park.
 Spending time outdoors is free unless you join an organised activity, which are generally inexpensive there.
 It is also easy to get chatting without any of the awkwardness of going on a date or being introduced by a friend.
 Pick a park that isn’t overwhelmingly big so that you can keep an eye on your child and let your guard down at the same time.
 Single parents love being in places where they can do outdoor activities with their children.
 Parks are also a relaxed place to chat as you are surrounded by families.
 You don’t have to worry about how you look because you’re in the same situation as every other parent.
 Have a picnic, take some ball games and chances are you will meet other single mums and dads in no time at all.

 Playgrounds are an easy way to meet single parents.
 It’s a free activity, available any time and it is easy to engage in conversation with other adults: Whilst your children are making friends, you are bound to get chatting to the other parents who are hanging out on the side lines just like you, watching over their children.
-You will be surprised how many single parents you meet at the playground!
+You will be surprised how many single mums and dads you meet at the playground!

 Environmental education centres